-The era of big data has resulted in a lot of businesses struggling to keep up.
-This is especially true for small businesses who don’t have the manpower or resources to handle it all.
-According to some studies, on an average, a company today processes between one and 12 million gigabytes of data.
+The era of big data has left many businesses struggling to keep up.
+This is especially true for small businesses that don't have the workforce or resources to handle it all.
+According to some studies, on average, a company today processes between one and 12 million gigabytes of data.

 What Constitutes Data Chaos?